 Across the data lifecycle, the launch of Databricks SQL is supported by the 500+ partners in the Databricks ecosystem.
 We’re very pleased to have the following partners investing above and beyond with us in this launch to enable customers to use their favorite analytics tools with Databricks SQL and lakehouse architecture:

 - BI Partners: Tableau, Power BI, Qlik, Looker, Thoughtspot

 - Ingest Partners: Fivetran, Fishtown Analytics, Matillion, Talend, Qlik

 - Catalog Partners: Collibra, Alation

 - Consulting Partners: Slalom, Thorogood, Advancing Analytics, Avanade

 A big part of enabling analytics workloads on the data lake is solving for performance.
 There are two core challenges to solve to deliver great performance: query throughput and user concurrency.

 With throughput handled, we turned our attention to user concurrency.
 Historically, data lakes have struggled to maintain fast performance under high user counts.
 To solve this, Databricks SQL adds new SQL-optimized compute clusters that auto-scale in response to user load to provide consistent performance as the number of data analysts querying the data lake increases.
-Setting up these clusters is fast and easy through the console, and Delta Engine is built-in to ensure the highest level of query throughput.
+Setting up these clusters is fast and easy through the console, and Photon Engine is built-in to ensure the highest level of query throughput.
 External BI clients can connect to the clusters via dedicated endpoints.